Deploy

 Private IP of Nginx server for MOSIP cluster

-Accessing reports of MOSIP partner onboarding over wireguard
+Accessing reports of MOSIP partner onboarding over Wireguard.

 9.